jhombeck/DepthVis/README.md

 When using this project in any way please make sure to cite this work.

-The project includes a Unity project with the following thirteen visualizations:
+The project includes a Unity project with the following sixteen visualizations:

 1) Phong
 2) Toon